This easy Mexican enchiladas recipe takes only 30 minutes to prepare for a filling family meal.

 For a step-by-step photo tutorial, check out how to make Mexican enchiladas.

-Preheat your oven on to 400 F.
+- Heat oven to 400 F.

 - Using tongs, dip each tortilla, one at a time, into the hot oil until it is warmed through and pliable.
 Remove tortilla from oil and drain it briefly on a paper towel.

-Place a little less than 1/4 cup of cheese down the center of the tortilla.
+- Place a little less than 1/4 cup of cheese down the center of the tortilla.
 If you are adding meat, use a little less cheese.
 Fold half of the tortilla over the cheese, then the other half, so that the tortilla is rolled around the cheese.
 Turn it over so it is seam-side down and the weight of the cheese will help keep it in place.

-Repeat each of those steps for each of the tortillas, making two layers of enchiladas in the dish, if necessary.
+- Repeat each of those steps for each of the tortillas making two layers of enchiladas in the dish, if necessary.
 Pour any remaining sauce over the top of the enchiladas.
 Sprinkle the Cotija cheese over the enchiladas.

-Bake for 20 to 30 minutes or until enchiladas are hot throughout and cheese is melted.
+- Bake for 20 to 30 minutes or until enchiladas are hot throughout and cheese is melted.

-Serve your enchiladas, 4 to a plate, with a spatula.
+- Serve your enchiladas, 4 to a plate, with a spatula.